joshuatighe/odin-recipes/README.md

-This basic HTML project contains various pages of various cooking recipes.
+This basic HTML project contains various pages of cooking recipes.

 In this project, I have demonstrated the ability to:
 - Create basic webpages